wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

         {
             "System.WorkItemType": ["Product Backlog Item", "Bug"],
             "System.State": ["Approved", "Committed", "In Progress"],
+            "System.IterationPath": [
+                "Project\\Iteration\\Sprint 1",
+                "Project\\Iteration\\Sprint 2"
+            ]
         }
     ]
 }
 ```

 Notes and exceptions:
-- System.Title: Use a single wildcard string (e.g., `"*Test*"`).
+- System.Title: Use a single wildcard string (e.g., "*API*").
 To match multiple title patterns, add multiple rule objects in `applywhen` (OR across rules).
 - System.Tags: Arrays here mean all listed tags must be present on the parent (logical AND).
-For example, `["Tag1", "Tag2"]` requires both tags.
-If you want an OR across tags, use separate rule objects in `applywhen` (rules are combined with OR):
+For example, ["Security", "Backend"] requires both tags.
+For tag OR, use separate rule objects in `applywhen` (rules are combined with OR):

     ```json
     {
         "applywhen": [
-            { "System.WorkItemType": "User Story", "System.Tags": "Tag1" },
+            { "System.WorkItemType": "User Story", "System.Tags": "Security" },
-            { "System.WorkItemType": "User Story", "System.Tags": "Tag2" }
+            { "System.WorkItemType": "User Story", "System.Tags": "Backend" }
         ]
     }
     ```